sakav1111/sakav1111.github.io/tutorials/Vagrant Tutorial.md

 config.vm.synced_folder "D:\\\\DevOps\\\\Instl\\\\VagrantBoxes\\\\SyncFolder",
 "/vagrant"

-we named our syncd folder as “vagrant”, you can find the files in Syncfolder by going /vagrant/
+we named our syncd folder as “vagrant", you can find the files in Syncfolder by going /vagrant/

 Vagrant Bridge Networking